Dealing with the Past is now in limbo. For the sake of victims and the government’s honour, a prompt reset is required

 What does the future hold for Troubles victims and relatives now?
 Probably as long a future as ever without resolution, before sliding into history.
 You might think the reason for most killings lies as much in the identity of the victim as the perpetrator.
-But people want to know more; could the murder have been prevented, a claim of mistaken identity, the phone wasn’t working,” pour encourager les autres the classic terrorist motive, the conspiracy behind it and so on.
+But people want to know more; could the murder have been prevented, a claim of mistaken identity, the phone wasn’t working,” pour encourager les autres the classic terrorist motive and the conspiracy behind it.
 And they want the answers delivered in the dignity of a public setting preferably in court.
 Arguments are held over high principle and harrowing circumstances.
 Almost never is challenged the main reason for so many individual frustrations, the inability after years of process to provide enough evidence to go to trial. .

 This is one of the main reasons why Declan Morgan took on the job as chief legacy commissioner.
 His is I suspect a targeted approach, not fully declared.
 Although as chief Justice he had become the leading exponent of tackling the huge backlog of 1000 past cases – through inaugurating a new and effective system of inquests, for example into the Ballymurphy “ massacre – he agreed to take on the leading role of the Legacy Commission to end legal process.
 Why?
 He could see that the new enclosed system might well be in breach of the European Convention in Human Rights.
 And that letting British security forces off the hook was a blatantly inadequate and one sided motive for “drawing a line under the Troubles.”
 But Morgan had lost patience with the inability of politicians to agree on the Stormont House proposals for a more rigorous system for uncovering evidence for trial.
 Yet what the Legacy Act and its commission have achieved so far is to unity of a kind – unity of all sides against them.